dddrrreee/cs140e-25win/labs/15-vm-coherence/README.md

 a way where you are surprised if it is broken.

-You'll write assembly helper routines implement these (put them in `16-vm-page-table/code/your-mmu-asm.S`) and then at the end remove our `staff-mmu-asm.o` from the Makefiles in lab 16 and 15 (pinned).
+You'll write assembly helper routines implement these (put them in `code/your-mmu-asm.S`) and then at the end remove our `staff-mmu-asm.o` from the Makefile.
 Mechanically, you will go through, one-at-a-time and replace every function prefixed with `staff_` to be your own code.
 The code is setup so that you can knock these off one at a time, making sure that things work after each modification.

-At that point all the code for two different ways to do VM will be yours.
+At that point all the code for a simple pinned-VM system will be yours:
-They aren't fancy, but they are complete.
+Not fancy, but complete.
+(Next week we'll then do page tables.)
 From these working examples you should be able to make a much fancier system if you are inclined or (my favorite) a much faster one.
 In addition, these are the most complex features of the ARM.
 They are generally the most complex on any architecture.
 Now that you understand them (roughly): there is nothing harder.
 You have the ability to drop in anywhere and figure things out.

 Make sure you've read, re-read, re-re-read: